misthero/dnd5e-spellpoints/README.md

 ## D&D System V3+ notes

 The module has been update for compatibility to D&D v3.
 Starting from version 2.0.0 of this module it will not be compatible with previous versions of the Foundry D&D system.
 Now it uses "Items" to allow a character to cast using spell points instead of a resource.
+Each Spell Points Item can be configured indipendently or follow the global settings.
-The Spell Point Feature item is in a compendium included with the module starting from v2, you need to drag the item to your character sheet to enable it for that character.
+The Spell Point Item is in a compendium included with the module starting from v2, you need to drag the item to your character sheet to enable it for that character.

-**Not using spellpoints for your games? well, you should, spellpoints are much better than slots!!**
+### Not using spellpoints for your games? well, you should, spellpoints are much better than slots!!

 This module uses the variant rules found in the DMG to allow character to cast spells using a resource named "Spell Points".
 It also allow to create your custom Spell Points / Mana rules and advancement system.